 Going through a divorce is tough.
 And when you are a parent, the divorce process can be more tough.
 Not only do you have to take care of yourself, but you have children to care for.
 This can be a huge weight especially if you and your soon-to-be ex are in conflict with each other.
+I’ve used my years of practice as a divorce attorney to develop these 10 parenting tips for divorce.

 Your kids are your responsibility